TheMarlboroMan/listener_service/README.md

 Apropos the source: the open_ssl wrapper object will always exist in code, but will have different definitions if compiled with or without SSL, so worry not about that.

+#Generating the certificate and key files:

+openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365

+If you'd like no passphrase, add "-nodes"

+If you are just testing, add -subj '/CN=localhost'